 Can leaf burning affect our waterways?

 The toxic elements in the leaf smoke may destroy the life in the water bodies to the extent that they are made non-functional to support aquatic life.
-This can lead to loss of livelihood for fishermen and other people dependent on water resources, while also increasing pollution levels in our environment negatively.
+This can lead to a loss of livelihood for fishermen and other people dependent on water resources while also negatively increasing pollution levels in our environment.

 See Related: Best Clothing Companies that Plant Trees